nbari/docker/galera/README.md

-Create first node1:
+First start the cluster `wsrep-new-cluster` in node1:

     docker-compose up node1

-Then node2 and node3
+Then while running start the other nodes:

-    docker-compose node2 node3
+    docker-compose up node2 node3

-It could fail (need to find a way to improve create full db from 0), check cluster status from node1:
+Check the cluster status:

+    mysql -h 127.0.0.1 --port 13306 -u root -p

+Then:

     mysql> SHOW GLOBAL STATUS LIKE 'wsrep_ready';
     +---------------+-------+